 "Big data" is a term to describe data sets so large or complex that traditional data processing strategies are inadequate.
 As continued advancements in biomedical technologies generate an increasing amount of patient data, administration of patient-centered care will depend, in part, on the ability to harness relevant insights from this data.
 Using clinical and other health data to understand disease and wellness, as well as the best treatment and prevention options for individual patients, is critical for improving care.
 BD-STEP complements these efforts by aiming to train a new generation of "hybrid" clinical scientists that will utilize data science to develop innovative methods for improving health care.

-Junior-level physical scientist trainees from accredited programs in relevant disciplines (including engineering, chemistry, computer science, mathematics, and physics) will be identified by the National Cancer Institute's (NCI's) Center for Strategic Initiatives (CSSI).
+Junior-level physical scientist trainees from accredited programs in relevant disciplines (including engineering, chemistry, computer science, mathematics, and physics) apply to the advanced fellowship through participating sites.
 BD-STEP will draw on the expertise of these highly skilled data scientists-in-training to facilitate the execution of large-scale system changes in clinical care to expeditiously improve patient outcomes.
 BD-STEP matches trainees with VA medical centers across the country to leverage VA data systems, supporting clinically-relevant, year-long training and research opportunities in collaboration with VA clinician scientists.

 Approved sites will provide graduate-level training in clinical, health services, and/or bioinformatics research for trainees who have demonstrated experience in bioinformatics, modeling, and management of large data sets.
 Each site provides an overview of how they understand and apply big data in their clinical research setting, including the ethical and legal implications; how data are generated in the course of providing clinical care and how those data are aggregated at local, regional, and national levels; and how BD-STEP trainees will participate in a research project involving such data.